History of Earth: Emergence of eukaryotes

 A similar event occurred with photosynthetic cyanobacteria entering large heterotrophic cells and becoming chloroplasts.
 Probably as a result of these changes, a line of cells capable of photosynthesis split off from the other eukaryotes more than 1 billion years ago.
 There were probably several such inclusion events.
 Besides the well-established endosymbiotic theory of the cellular origin of mitochondria and chloroplasts, there are theories that cells led to peroxisomes, spirochetes led to cilia and flagella, and that perhaps a DNA virus led to the cell nucleus, though none of them are widely accepted.

 Archaeans, bacteria, and eukaryotes continued to diversify and to become more complex and better adapted to their environments.
-Each domain repeatedly split into multiple lineages, although little is known about the history of the archaea and bacteria.
-Around 1.1 Ga, the supercontinent Rodinia was assembling.
-The plant, animal, and fungi lines had split, though they still existed as solitary cells.
+Each domain repeatedly split into multiple lineages.
+Around 1.1 Ga, the plant, animal, and fungi lines had split, though they still existed as solitary cells.
 Some of these lived in colonies, and gradually a division of labor began to take place; for instance, cells on the periphery might have started to assume different roles from those in the interior.
 Although the division between a colony with specialized cells and a multicellular organism is not always clear, around 1 billion years ago, the first multicellular plants emerged, probably green algae.
 Possibly by around 900 Ma true multicellularity had also evolved in animals.

 At first, it probably resembled today's sponges, which have totipotent cells that allow a disrupted organism to reassemble itself.
-As the division of labor was completed in all lines of multicellular organisms, cells became more specialized and more dependent on each other; isolated cells would die.
+As the division of labor was completed in the different lineages of multicellular organisms, cells became more specialized and more dependent on each other.